danielsauter/rapid-android-development/chapter-11-introducing-3d-graphics-with-opengl.md

 ###Work with Spot and Point Lights

 Lighting affects the appearance of all the geometry in a scene, which is why we’ll take a closer look now at the various lighting options we have in Processing.
-Let’s create a sketch using three colored spotlights, as shown in <!--ref linkend="fig.spot.lights" thispage="yes-->, where we can see how each of the light sources interacts with the surface of the 3D geometry.
+Let’s create a sketch using three colored spotlights, as shown in Figure 11.3, where we can see how each of the light sources interacts with the surface of the 3D geometry.

 ![](images/Mobile3D/SpotLights.png)
 #####Figure 11.3 - Using spotlights.